Cart 0

 Gold Purity 75% pure gold 37.5% pure gold

-Resistance Excellent, ideal for daily wear Good but can be more brittle
+Durability Excellent, ideal for everyday wear Good, but may be more brittle

 Hallmark (France) Eagle’s head Clover

-This table clearly illustrates why choosing 18k gold represents a wise choice for those seeking quality, durability, and lasting value.
+This table clearly shows why choosing 18k gold is a wise decision for those seeking quality, durability, and lasting value.

 Conclusion